Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 The homeowner

-The identity of the shooter was revealed on Monday afternoon as Andrew D Lester, aged 84.

-Following the shooting, he was initially taken into custody on Thursday and placed on a 24-hour hold.
+Following the shooting, Mr Lester was initially taken into custody on Thursday and placed on a 24-hour hold.

 However, under Missouri state law, a person can only be held for 24 hours on suspicion of a felony before officials must either charge or release them.